hyosung11/Launch-School/journal.md

 12:07 Finished `calculator.js` second time via the book.

 12:28 Back after lunch and ordering Misfits Market box.
 They're website has good UX and UI.

+12:56 ESLint Assignment was short and completed.

+13:31 Working on Debugging Assignment and going to move to office workstation.